Our work is changing the face of SRM research

 Our work has been commended by major science academies, prestigious journals, and science writers.

-DECIMALS’s capacity-building model praised by the US National Academy of Sciences, Engineering and Medicine
+The DMF’s capacity-building model praised by the US National Academy of Sciences, Engineering and Medicine

-DECIMALS was singled out for praise in Reflecting Sunlight, a major report on SRM from the US National Academy of Sciences published in March 2021.
+The DMF (formerly DECIMALS) was singled out for praise in Reflecting Sunlight, a major report on SRM from the US National Academy of Sciences published in March 2021.
 The report described the research fund as a “valuable step forward” and it specifically recommended “capacity building institutions like the DECIMALS program”.

 Commendation in Nature